 How to get monitors ready.
 Drive normally for 50 to 100 miles over several days, including a mix of highway driving (steady 55 to 65 mph for at least 20 minutes), city driving with stops and starts, and at least two or three cold starts (where the engine sits for 6+ hours before starting).
 This variety of driving conditions allows different monitors to complete their tests.
 Some monitors require very specific conditions — for example, the EVAP monitor often needs the fuel tank between one-quarter and three-quarters full.

 Oxygen sensor failures.
 Oxygen sensors monitor how effectively your engine is burning fuel and how well the catalytic converter is performing.
 A failed oxygen sensor is a common check engine light cause and emissions fail reason.
-Replacement typically costs $150 to $400 per sensor including labor.
+The replacement cost depends on the sensor location and your vehicle.

 EVAP system leaks.
 The evaporative emission control system captures fuel vapors from the gas tank and routes them through the engine to be burned rather than released into the atmosphere.
 A leak anywhere in this system — including a loose gas cap — triggers a code and fails emissions.
-EVAP leak repairs range from $0 (tightening the cap) to $200 to $600 for a purge valve, vent valve, or line replacement.
+The fix can be as simple as tightening the gas cap or may require replacing a purge valve, vent valve, or line.

 How often do I need a car inspection in New Jersey?